Flocculus

 The flocculus (Latin: tuft of wool, diminutive) is a small lobe of the cerebellum at the posterior border of the middle cerebellar peduncle anterior to the biventer lobule.
 Like other parts of the cerebellum, the flocculus is involved in motor control.
 It is an essential part of the vestibulo-ocular reflex, and aids in the learning of basic motor skills in the brain.

 It is associated with the nodulus of the vermis; together, these two structures compose the vestibular part of the cerebellum.

 At its base, the flocculus receives input from the inner ear's vestibular system and regulates balance.
 Many floccular projections connect to the motor nuclei involved in control of eye movement.

 Structure

 The flocculus is contained within the flocculonodular lobe which is connected to the cerebellum.
 The cerebellum is the section of the brain that is essential for motor control.
-As a part of the cerebellum, the flocculus plays a part of the vestibulo-ocular reflex system, a system that controls the movement of the eye in coordination with movements of the head.
+As a part of the cerebellum, the flocculus plays a part in the vestibulo-ocular reflex system, a system that controls the movement of the eye in coordination with movements of the head.
 There are five separate “zones” in the flocculus and two halves, the caudal and rostral half.